maxdup/flask-favicon/docs/source/quickstart.rst

 Initializing
 ------------

 The extension needs to be loaded alongside your Flask application.
+All favicons need to be declared during app creation with :any:`register_favicon<FlaskFavicon.register_favicon()>`.
+You may register any amount of favicons.
+You should have at least one favicon named as :code:`'default'`

-Here's how it's done:
+Here's a minimal example of how this is done:

 .. code-block:: python